puppetlabs/puppet-docs/source/pe/3.2/quick_writing.markdown

 4. **On the Windows agent node,** refresh the registry and note that the values of `legalnoticecaption` and `legalnoticetext` have been returned to the values specified in your `critical_policy` manifest.

 ![Legal notice text original value][legal_notice_text_values]

+Also, if you reboot your Windows machine, you will see the legal caption and text before you log in again.

 > You have created a new class from scratch and used it to manage registry settings on your Window server.